SaintClever/Nebula-Academy/1-Introduction-To-Python-Programming/08-Functions-and-Modules/Lesson/Functions-and-Modules.md

 Let's continue putting together our picnic.

 1. Go to the store and buy the ingredients.
 (Call the `buy_ingredients()` function and assign it to a variable called `ingredients`.)
-2. Write a function to assemble sandwiches with the ingredients you bought.
+2. Write a function `assemble_sandwiches()` that assembles your ingredients into a list and returns it from the function.

 ```python
 ```